COVID-19: Choosing Gratitude for Improved Health

 My teenage daughter has been keeping a gratitude journal for the past few years.
 Each night before going to bed she religiously records several things she is grateful for that day.
 This helps her look for the good in each day and strive to focus more on positive rather than negative aspects of her life.

-The past few weeks has been easy to identify many negative aspects of life as each of us have faced nearly instant lifestyle changes from an unforgiving, uninvited guest in COVID-19.
+The past few weeks it has been easy to identify many negative aspects of life as each of us have faced nearly instant lifestyle changes from an unforgiving, uninvited guest in COVID-19.

 Could choosing to focus on positive aspects of our lives minimize or decrease the impact of the negative factors?
 A practice of gratitude cannot alleviate the very real impact of the global pandemic on our individual lives whether it be financial, emotional or physical.
 However, research suggests it can positively impact our social, psychological and physical health.